 Obtaining a sample for culture often requires one of the following:

 A more invasive procedure such as bronchoalveolar lavage

 The most common sign on chest x-ray is hilar lymphadenopathy, but segmental atelectasis is possible.
 Adenopathy may progress, even after chemotherapy is started, and may cause lobar atelectasis, which usually clears during treatment.
 Cavitary disease is less common than in adults, and most children harbor far fewer organisms and are not contagious.

-Reactivated disease can involve any organ, but particularly the lungs, brain, kidneys, long bones, vertebrae, or lymph nodes.
+Reactivated disease can involve any organ but particularly the lungs, brain, kidneys, long bones, vertebrae, or lymph nodes.
 Reactivation may cause few symptoms and can be overlooked for weeks or months, delaying appropriate evaluation.
 The frequent presence of other disorders in old age further complicates the diagnosis.

 TST sensitivity is generally poor in immunocompromised patients, who may be anergic.
 In some studies, IGRAs appear to perform better than the TST in immunocompromised patients, although this advantage has not yet been established.

 Dissemination of bacilli during primary infection is usually much more extensive in patients with HIV infection.
 Consequently, a larger proportion of TB is extrapulmonary.
-Tuberculomas (mass lesions in the lungs or CNS due to TB) are more common and more destructive.
+Tuberculomas (mass lesions in the lungs or central nervous system due to TB) are more common and more destructive.
 HIV infection reduces both inflammatory reaction and cavitation of pulmonary lesions.
 As a result, a chest x-ray may show a nonspecific pneumonia or even be normal.